sgreben/regex-builder/README.md

   endInput()
 ));
 ```

-Use the expression like this:
+Note that capture groups are plain java objects - no need to mess around with group indices or string group names.
+You can use the expression like this:
 ```java
 String logLine = "127.0.0.1 - - [21/Jul/2014:9:55:27 -0800] \"GET /home.html HTTP/1.1\" 200 2048";
 Matcher m = p.matcher(logLine);